Prologis Welcomes Colleen McKeown as New Chief Human Resources Officer

 San Francisco, United States

-McKeown’s first two employers were consumer brand powerhouses Ford and Pepsi.
+Colleen’s first two employers were consumer brand powerhouses Ford and Pepsi.
 She credits Pepsi for being an excellent training ground.
-After Pepsi, McKeown moved to Northwest Airlines, where she was tapped to run national and corporate sales and labor negotiations before being asked to run new product development.
-On track to lead an airline, McKeown heard a recruiter say, "If you only want to work for seven employers for the rest of your life, go ahead.
+After Pepsi, Colleen moved to Northwest Airlines, where she was tapped to run national and corporate sales and labor negotiations before being asked to run new product development.
+On track to lead an airline, Colleen heard a recruiter say, "If you only want to work for seven employers for the rest of your life, go ahead.
 But you’ll never work in HR again.”

-HR is McKeown's true passion, so a role outside HR did not make sense.
-McKeown, a people person, calls HR “the best kept secret job in the world.”
+HR is Colleen's true passion, so a role outside HR did not make sense.
+Colleen, a people person, calls HR “the best kept secret job in the world.”

 What’s so great about HR?
 Colleen cites collaboration.
 She loves the stimulation of working with everyone across a company.
 She explained, “Most business issues either come down to cost of capital or the people side of the business.
 HR can come in, challenge leaders, ask the annoying questions and try to get to the root cause of the issue rather than just the surface issue.“

 After committing to a career in HR, Colleen headed up the function for several companies owned by a private equity firm, including ON Semiconductor, where she led human resources, security and facilities to help complete several acquisitions.
 In seven years, she grew the company’s operations to over 24,000 employees.

 When asked why leave the fast-paced world of high tech where she spent the last 10 years to work in real estate, Colleen said, “Real estate is more exciting than people give it credit.
 There’s a lot going on, and the industry is moving.”
 In talking to Prologis CEO Hamid Moghadam, Colleen realized that there’s much more to the business than putting up buildings.
 She was also energized by the idea of working with “a group of really smart people who thought of a roll-up strategy and were always thinking about what’s next.”